Practical 9 Pipelined hazard resolution

 }

-1. Write the code for this on the worksheet (and put it in an .asm file in the test_asm folder that you add, commit, and push to git)
+1. Write RISC-V for this in an .asm file in the test_asm folder.

 • To initialize the array, it is ok to pick an address in memory and put the integers in your assembled .txt file there.
 (You don't need to write RISC-V instructions to do that).